Guide to Master’s in Taxation

 Online Master’s Degree in Taxation

 Inside Higher Ed reports that online education is the main driver of growth in postsecondary enrollments.
-Legal education has been forced to adapt during the pandemic, and many law schools that never offered virtual classes before now have online offerings.
+Legal education was forced to adapt at the start of the COVID-19 pandemic, and many law schools that never offered virtual classes before now have online offerings.
 That means more self-starters can learn from wherever they are in the world.

 We’ve compiled a list of master’s in taxation online programs, including LL.M. and MLS programs, that may fit students from various backgrounds who are interested in tax law.
 All the online master’s in taxation programs listed below are offered by ABA-approved law schools.